Distributed-EPFL/chop-chop-plots/README.md

 ### 2. Extract and aggregate data

 The following assumes that each run of each system configuration has been executed.
 Different systems require different scripts to parse the logs but they all output `.json` files for uniformity.
-You will need to create directories to sort the evaluation files generated for the BFT-SMaRt, HotStuff and Bullshark baselines; feel free to use symbolic links to avoid moving or duplicating many large files (`ln -s <origin> <destination>`).
+Feel free to create directories or use symbolic links to sort the evaluation files generated for the BFT-SMaRt, HotStuff and Bullshark baselines.

 For comparison, the archive `sorted-results-little-boy.tar.xz` (435 MB decompressed) contains the directory tree, the dead symlinks and the aggregated `.json` files of the baselines, as used in the paper.
 The archive `agg-data.tar.xz` (83 MB decompressed) contains all the aggregated `.json` files needed for the plots (some duplicated from the sorted results).